top of page

 Based on real residential projects:

-• Stick to earth-based shades for kaavi and red oxide
+• Stick to earth-based shades for traditional kaavi and oxide floors

 • Use colour as highlights, not the base